Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 Acupuncture is indeed very safe, primarily when performed by an experienced and licensed Acupuncturist.
 Our Licensed Acupuncturist, having performed thousands of treatments safely without incident, is a testament to this.

 It's crucial to be aware that poorly trained or undertrained non-licensed therapists can pose serious risks.
 For instance, dry-needling too deep in the lung area can lead to pnuemothorax, a condition that requires immediate hospital care.
 Other risks include needling deep into arteries or organ systems.
+It's essential to be cautious and informed when considering acupuncture treatments.
+A trained and experienced provider will not make these amateur mistakes.

 • We use alcohol swabs to disinfect the skin for all points of treatment.